santhoshvec24/Week-5-VSD-RISC-V-Tapeout-Program/floorplan+placement.md

 <img width="1366" height="768" alt="Screenshot from 2025-10-30 22-25-37" src="https://github.com/user-attachments/assets/69db5727-2fe4-4651-9419-ae2a310a4977" />

-or you can able to just install the OpenROAD-flow-scripts and or tools then just use the following commands
+or you can able to just install the OpenROAD-flow-scripts and or tools then just use the following commands which is recommended.

 ```bash
 cd ~/OpenROAD-flow-scripts/tools/OpenROAD